PrinceCornNM/emberfire-account/README.md

 ## Customization

+### Account Info Form

+We have removed the account info form from the addon as this form can vary greatly depending on your needs.
+To make your own create your route and form template in your parent application and add this route to the config settings.

 ### Ember Notify

 We use ember notify to send notifcation messages for cases of success and failure, for example: successfully updating a users email would send the notification "Successfully Updated Email!".
 Instructions on how to customize these messages and more can be found in the config settings portion of the README.
 Ember notify is a service that must be added to every page you need it, it is in each addon component and can be found there if needed.
 For more information visit [ember-notify](https://github.com/aexmachina/ember-notify#custom-animations).